MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 :::row-end:::

-## 9. Create code for Key Vault with Python SDK
+## 9. Create code to read Key Vault secret with Python SDK

 **Step 1.** Open the **local.settings.json** file, which holds the local environment settings.